tanviagwl98/Food-Order-App/Assignments/Day-6.md

 ### Difference between JS Expression & JS Statement.
 Expressions produce a value, and that value will be passed into the function.
-Statements don't produce a value, and so they can't be used as function arguments
+Statements don't produce a value, and so they can't be used as function arguments e.g.
+Expression: {console.log("Hello"};
+Statement: let a = 20;

 ### What is conditional rendering, explain with coding example?
+Conditional Rendering works the same way conditions work in JavaSCript.
+We can use condition (if else) or ternary operators to render the components based on some conditions like current state wrt to update to be done in Component.

+E.g. There is a card component which is rendered in sometime if data is available.
+In this case two different components can be rendered with a condition,

+return !data ?
+(FirstComponent) : (Second Component)

 ### What is CORS?